anton-bot/sp-rest-api.js/README.md

 ## A lightweight JS library to work with SharePoint lists using the SharePoint REST API.

-The purpose of `sp-rest-api.js` is to make querying SharePoint REST API easier by providing a few shortcuts and convenient defaults for commonly used operations, such as reading, updating and deleting list items.
+The purpose of `sp-rest-api.js` is to make it easier to query SharePoint REST API by providing a few shortcuts and convenient defaults for common CRUD operations, such as reading, updating and deleting list items.

 ### Examples